 - Viewing alcohol as a neutral substance.
 It’s neither good nor bad.
 What’s important is how it’s used.

 - Providing two acceptable options for alcohol use.
 One is abstinence.
 The other is moderation.
-But successful societies never condone or permit abuse.
+But successful societies never permit abuse.

 - Learning about drinking from an early age at home.